dpoluyanov/achord/README.md

 We hardly work on zstd, lz4hc and different combination of this methods in our driver.

 You can find more examples in `ClickHouseClientTest`.

+# OS Based Network stack.

+As Netty provides KQueue/Epool based mechanism like drop-in-replacement of Java.NIO interface, `Achord` tries to use it whenever it possible.
+First of all, it looks into Epool/Kqueue classes that might be presented in classpath.
+(Please, consult with [Netty documentation](https://netty.io/wiki/native-transports.html#wiki-h3-2) if you wish to add it manually.)

+When there are no epool/kqueue libraries in classpath `Achord` recedes onto Java.NIO if  `strictNativeNetwork` option not used, or set to `false`.